dbolotov/human_activity_recognition_with_vw/README.md

 ###Data

-The benchmark dataset is from research on human activity recognition, located [here](http://groupware.les.inf.puc-rio.br/har).
+The benchmark dataset is from research on human activity recognition, described [here](http://groupware.les.inf.puc-rio.br/har).
 Each of the 165633 observations contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
-Information about the user and readings from 4 accelerometers are available for each observation.
-The 12 accelerometer features were engineered and selected from accelerometer readings as described in the [original paper](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).
+Information about the user, and readings from 4 accelerometers worn by each subject, are available for each observation.
+The process of extracting 12 features from from accelerometer readings is described in the [original paper](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).

-See links for detailed description.

 ###Approach